surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 2. There is a 1% increase in the customer volume in 6 months from the time this feature goes live.

 ## Backlog
+**Theme:** Build a currency exchange forecast application for the BofE customers

 ![image](https://github.com/surabhi-seth/MSiA423-XchangeRatePredictor/blob/master/Backlog.png)

 ## Repo structure